mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.0/index.md

 # Breaking changes

 ## Docker hub rate limiting
-Docker Hub announced an update to their image pull policies in August, 2020.
-The change results in the need to change cluster configurations to accommodate new account structures that enable image pull rate limiting.
+Docker Hub announced an update to image pull policies in August, 2020.
+This results in the need to change cluster configurations to accommodate new account structures that enable image pull rate limiting.

 Rate limiting happens on a per-pull basis regardless of whether the pulled image is owned by a paid user.
-This means D2iQ, as owner of most images used in Konvoy, does not have any influence as to whether your current address is rate-limited or not.
+This means D2iQ, as owner of most images used in Konvoy, does not have any influence if your current address is rate-limited or not.
 Konvoy does not have a strict dependency on Docker Hub accounts or plans.

 For more information on addressing this limit, see [Docker hub rate limits](../../operations/manage-docker-hub-rate-limits).